oxesb/metamask-extension/docs/refactoring/confirmation-page-structure/README.md

    - We may also think about getting rid of `confirm-page-container`.
 3. Code cleanup in [confirm-transaction-base](https://github.com/MetaMask/metamask-extension/tree/develop/ui/pages/confirm-transaction-base) component:
    `confirm-transaction-base` component is huge 1200 lines component taking care of lot of complexity.

+- Gas polling related code in `/pages/confirm-transaction` can be moved into a hook and included in `pages/confirm-transaction-base` as only those confirmation pages need gas estimates.